 For larger cities such as Minneapolis, you want to make sure that there are at least 1000 searches a month for that keyword.
 Smaller cities and towns may have less than 1000 average monthly searches for their top keyword phrases, and that’s ok.

 This is very important.
-Most of the time, you want to select keyword phrases that aren’t high competition.
-If you can, select keyword phrases that are low competition, there are usually many to choose from, depending on the area you sell in.
+Most of the time, you want to select keyword phrases that aren’t high-competition keywords/keyphrases.
+If you can, select keyword phrases/keywords that are low competition, there are usually many to choose from, depending on the area you sell in.